-The Casio Privia series a wide variety of versatile, affordable digital pianos, suitable for students, teachers, and performers alike.
+The Casio Privia Series a wide variety of versatile, affordable digital pianos, suitable for students, teachers, and performers alike.
 We recently published some demo videos focused on the PX-150, PX-350, PX-750 and PX-5S models, to highlight these new additions to the popular Privia line.
-Here is a brief overview of the aforementioned models so you can get a better idea of what each has to offer.
+Here is a brief overview of the aforementioned models so you can get a better idea of what each model has to offer.

 Casio Privia PX-150 and PX-350

 The Privia PX-150 and PX-350 digital pianos are Casio’s new and improved versions of their now-discontinued PX-130 and PX-330 models.
 Available for purchase with or without the Privia 2 Pack, (which includes a furniture-style stand and 3-pedal system) these remarkably lightweight keyboards stand out as some of the best available in the under-$1000 category.

 Though similar to the PX-150 in appearance, the PX-350 includes some features not found on it’s simpler and more affordable counterpart, including 180 drum patterns, 250 instrument tones, and a built-in 17-track recorder.
 In comparison, the PX-150 features 18 instrument tones with a 2-track recorder.

 Both models are class-compliant, and feature an 88 note Tri-sensor scaled hammer action keyboard with simulated Ebony and Ivory textured keys that make playing these digital pianos that much more enjoyable.
 They are also both available in either black (PX-150BK and PX-350BK) or white (PX-150WE and PX-350WE).

 Take a listen to the PX-150 and the PX-350 in the following demo videos, presented by Casio’s Mike Martin;